staysgt/ThreeTriosGame/docs/README.md

 We made some changes from our HW7 view model, because we felt that the way that we had our view was not well organized.
 We

+## Changes made to view in HW8

+Our view used the concrete implementation of a card (NESWCard) rather than the interface.
+We updated it to make sure that it was reliant on our interface rather than a class.